yxcharity5/yxcharity5/src/notes.md

 **Psa 94:19** In the multitude of my thoughts within me thy comforts delight my soul.

+**Psa 86:7** In the day of my trouble I will call upon thee: for thou wilt answer me.

 <!--
 * // ..
 * // .. ..2 . ..